tifred/foodTracker/README.md

   * Recently Selected Foods should persist upon page reload.
   * Foods table should persist upon page reload.
-  * Clicking on "Remove?" or "Clear All Foods" should prevent persistence.
+  * Clicking on "x" icon or "Clear All Foods" should prevent persistence.
   * Saved Days should not persist upon reload (undesireable, but expected for now).

 11. Error Handling.